Overview of the Lync Server 2013 hybrid environment

 You will need to have the following applications and utilities installed to complete the tasks for configuring a deployment for hybrid.
 The installers for these files are included on the installation media provided for your deployment, as well as at the links included in the following list.

-Microsoft Online Services Sign-in Assistant (msoidcli-7.0.msi) is included with the Desktop Setup for Office 365, which can be obtained from the Downloads page linked to from the Admin portal.
+Microsoft Online Services Sign-in Assistant (msoidcli-7.0.msi) is included with the Desktop Setup for Office 365, which can be obtained from the Downloads page linked to from the Office 365 Admin portal.

-When you are asked to provide your administrator credentials, use the username and password provided to you as the administrator account for the Office 365 tenant that was created for you.
-You will also use these credentials when you configure Active Directory Federation Services (AD FS) 2.0, Directory Synchronization, Single sign-on, and federation.
+When you are asked to provide your administrator credentials, use the username and password for the administrator account for your Office 365 tenant.
+You will also use these credentials when you configure Active Directory Federation Services (AD FS) 2.0, Directory Synchronization, Single sign-on, federation, and moving users to Lync Online.